forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 1. Confirm that you have the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) or the [Salesforce Expanded Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded) installed.
 2. Check that you are on VS Code version 1.82.0 or higher.
 3. Check that your Apex Extension is version 59.8.0 or higher.
-4. Hover over {} in the status bar to view the current status of the Apex Language Server and make sure it’s running.
+4. Hover over {} in the status bar to view the status of the Apex Language Server and make sure it’s running.
 5. Einstein for Developers needs Salesforce CLI version 59.13.0 or higher.
 Make sure your CLI version hasn’t fallen out of sync.
 See [Salesforce CLI](https://developer.salesforce.com/tools/salesforcecli).

 ### Development Environment